Avielnis/SeriesRecommender/Exercise3/codedescriber/README.md

 1. run npm install
 2. create a file name API_setting.py and inside put the line openai_key = "Your API Key"
+3. create a venv folder and run '*pip install openai*'